At Monkhouse Law, we are experienced in federal employment matters. We have extensive experience representing bank employees.

 However for federally regulated employees-employees in the banking, transportation and government sector, to name a few, the Canada Labour Code (R.S.C., 1985, c.
 L-2)-effectively the federal equivalent of the Employment Standards Act, 2000– provides a set of rules by which federal employees can determine their entitlement to severance, benefits, and associated employment entitlements.

-In regards to minimum notice, the Canada Labour Code provides that employees of three to twelve months’ tenure are eligible for 2 weeks’ notice upon termination, and employees exceeding twelve months’ tenure are eligible for the following: two days wages per year of employment and five days wages at regular rate for employees of 12 months or more.
+In regards to minimum notice, the Canada Labour Code provides that employees of three to twelve months’ tenure are eligible for 2 weeks’ notice upon termination, and employees exceeding twelve months’ tenure are eligible for the following: two days wages per year of employment and five days wages at the regular rate for employees of 12 months or more.

 Minimums only a starting point